pedrolamarao/metal/README.md

 For more information, see [GOAL](doc/GOAL.md).

-# index

-0. summary
-1. prepare
-2. assemble
-3. check
-4. use
-5. architecture
-6. references

 # prepare

 Psys is built with an LLVM based toolset.

 These tools are required:

-- GNU grub version 2
+- GNU grub
 - GNU gdb
-- LLVM (clang, lld, llvm-ar) version 13
+- LLVM (clang, lld, llvm-ar)
 - QEMU

 You may configure tools in `tools.properties`.